jhclark/multeval/README.md

 Overview
 ========

 MultEval takes machine translation hypotheses from several runs of an optimizer and provides 3 popular metric scores, as well as, variances (via bootstrap resampling) and p-values (via approximate randomization).
 This allows researchers to mitigate some of the risk of using unstable optimizers such as MERT, MIRA, and MCMC.
+It is intended to help in evaluating the impact of in-house experimental variations on translation quality; it is currently not setup to do bake-off style comparisons (bake-offs can't require multiple optimizer runs nor a standard tokenization).

 It is a user-friendly implementation of:
 Jonathan Clark, Chris Dyer, Alon Lavie, and Noah Smith, "Better Hypothesis Testing for Statistical Machine Translation: Controlling for Optimizer Instability", Proceedings of the Association for Computational Lingustics, 2011.
 [PDF](http://www.cs.cmu.edu/~jhclark/pubs/significance.pdf)